 Here are some tricks I follow when I realize I am triggered while facilitating or coaching:

 Be self-aware!
 Think about those things that you have a hard time listening to or discussing without a reaction.
-Know your triggers, and know-how they might impact you in your role.
+Know your triggers and know-how they might impact you in your role.
 When you have a sense of what issues are likely to trigger you, you can watch out for any reactions you might have that could impact your neutrality.

 Try to stop the emotional process of being triggered.
-Try to return to the space you are in, and bring focus on your body.
+Try to return to the space you are in, and bring focus to your body.
 There are different ways to do that: 1) Breathe!
-Focus on your breathing for a moment, take a little deeper breath and then another one.
+Focus on your breathing for a moment, take a little deeper breath, and then another one.
 2) Press your feet on the floor, change your posture or seating position slightly.
 3) Take a sip of water.

 Be aware of the interventions you make.
-Make sure the questions you ask are unbiased and you give space to all opinions
+Make sure the questions you ask are unbiased, and you give space to all opinions.

 Check the group for any reactions.
 If you have been triggered by something said in the group, someone else may have had the same reaction.
 Watch out for any signs of being triggered in the group (body language, tone of voice).
 If no-one else has the same reaction, your reaction might still be valuable for the discussion: your counter-argument is likely relevant for the topic more broadly, in which case you can introduce it to the discussion in a multi-partial manner.

 Do you have a good tip on managing triggers?
 Could you share it in the comments?